DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 of life, it exists to make us feel things, to make the stone stony.
 The end of art is to give a sensation of the object as seen, not as recognized.
 The technique of art is to make things 'unfamiliar,' to make forms obscure, so as to increase the difficulty and duration of perception.
-> — <cite>Viktor Schklovsky</cite>
+> — <cite>Viktor Schklovsky[^19]</cite>

 Poets, writers, and painters aren’t artists, have the potential to be opticians.
 They help us see things as they are sensed and not as they are known (recognised).
-We are forced to look again, to see for the first time, from the outside (ref outsider music).
+We are forced to look again, to see for the first time, from the outside[^20}.
 “Seeing”, in this sense
-“is forgetting the name of the thing one sees.” (ref book)
+“is forgetting the name of the thing one sees.”[^21}

-Sometimes we need an optician to lead us by the hand out of the village into terra nulius, outside the city walls (ref outsider music).
+Sometimes we need an optician to lead us by the hand out of the village into terra nulius, outside the city walls[^20].
 What if
-“there's something wrong in the village”? (ref Wrabel village) This is the function of the last guru: to reveal not their universal perspective, but the absence of a universal perspective.
+“there's something wrong in the village”?[^22] This is the function of the last guru: to reveal not their universal perspective, but the absence of a universal perspective.

 >He took the blind man by the hand and led him outside the village.
 When he had spit on the man’s eyes and put his hands on him, Jesus asked, “Do you see anything?”
-> — <cite>Mark 8:23 (NIV)[^1]</cite>
+> — <cite>Mark 8:23 (NIV)</cite>

 Now outside the city gates -  between territories - we are provided a perspective that was not afforded to us when we were complicit with the order of things.
-Becoming nomadic, becoming Moses (a stammerer) - having a small plot of new land at all times” (ref Deleuze).
+Becoming nomadic, becoming Moses (a stammerer) - "having a small plot of new land at all times”[^23].
 If we go to
-“the far side of the wilderness” we encounter the “strange” (ref Exodus 3:1-3), even if only for a moment.
+“the far side of the wilderness” we encounter the “strange” (Exodus 3:1-3 (NIV)), even if only for a moment.
 This is the value of getting lost and not knowing where to go.

 >To move from A to B, we have to go from A to not A. We do not go from certainty to certainty, but from certainty to uncertainty, from stability to instability.
-> — <cite>[^1]</cite>
+> — <cite>[^24]</cite>

 Betray comfort -  break the boundaries of a thing to create new limits and explore alternatives previously hidden by the city walls.
-Enter the transitional space between thought and unthought, not knowing what might appear, not knowing what to do next, like eyes before they open (ref every colour).
+Enter the transitional space between thought and unthought, not knowing what might appear, not knowing what to do next, like eyes before they open[^25].
 The liminal spaces allow us to find new becomings.
 An ethics of betrayal demands a radical movement away from our faculties of memory, and reflection, rejecting the comfort of the status quo (ref Wallin).